HISPlayer/UnityXR-SDK/setup-guide.md

   - Configure OpenXR
   - Import HISPlayer SDK
   - Import HISPlayer OpenXR Sample
-  - Open Assets/OpenXRSample/Scenes/HEVC_8K.unity
   - Import TextMeshPro.
 Go to Unity Window > TextMeshPro > Import TMP Essential Resources
+  - Open all Unity scene in Assets/OpenXRSample/Scenes and do the following:
     - If you received a license key from HISPlayer, input the license key through the Inspector Unity window: **StreamController GameObject > HISPlayerSample component > License Key**
     - Open File > Build Settings > Add Open Scenes
   - Build and Run

 To check how to set up the SDK and API usage, please refer to Assets/OpenXRSample/Scripts/Sample/**HISPlayerSample.cs** and **StreamController** GameObject in the Editor.